Buena Vista, Georgia: Pasaquan

 - RA Rates:

-Sprawling folk art environment created by the late Eddie Owens Martin (St. EOM) along the back roads of western Georgia.
-Imagery is distinctively pagan and occasionally PG.
+Sprawling back road folk art environment built by the late Eddie Owens Martin (St. EOM), with imagery that's distinctively pagan and occasionally PG-13.
+Restored to its original Technicolor glory and reopened in Oct.
+2016.
 Roadsideamerica.com Report...
 [03/25/2011]

 Pasaquan: It's difficult to guess what St. EOM would have thought of this -- perhaps he'd dance through downtown Columbus, Georgia in his wizard duds -- but his Pasaquan, in Buena Vista, has just been added to the National Register of Historic Places [09/17/2008] Complete Story...